farhanjune/eCommerce-website/README.txt

 **** Citations ****

 - Products and website design inspired from Amazon and Best Buy
+- With permission, we used Bootstrap's 'Font Awesome' to import icons
 - about.php timeline inspired by Lauren Chilcote (https://codepen.io/letsbleachthis/pen/YJgNpv)